mongodb/specifications/source/crud/crud.rst

   However, it might be that a driver needs to expose write concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.

 Q: How do I throttle unacknowledged writes now that write concern is longer defined on a per operation basis?
-  Some users used to throttle unacknowledged writes by using a write concern every X number of operations.
-The proper way to handle this on >= 2.6 servers is to use the bulk write API.
-Users working with servers < 2.6 should manually send a ``getLastError`` command every X number of operations if the driver does not support write concerns per operation.
+  Some users used to throttle unacknowledged writes by using an acknowledged write concern every X number of operations.
+Going forward, the proper way to handle this is by using the bulk write API.

 Q: What is the logic for adding "One" or "Many" into the method and model names?
   If the maximum number of documents affected can only be one, we added "One" into the name.
 This makes it explicit that the maximum number of documents that could be affected is one vs. infinite.